movingpictures83/RemoveTaxa/README.md

 # RemoveTaxon
-Remove a taxon that matches some pattern
+Remove taxa that matches some pattern